tobek/headsoak/notes.md

 ### todo before jello launch

 - 90% width tags?
-- deal with height
+- deal with textarea height
-- don't always set to unsynced on keypress - check that it's not arrow keys etc (what else?)
 - do re-sort when you select same sort option
 - splash page with a tiny bit of info and demo
   - demo: set some variable which basically disables digest (replaces it with dummy?). make sure to have an alert saying "WARNING: none of the changes you make here will be saved"